College of Lake County: Technology Campus

 CLC opened the Lake County High Schools Technology Campus (Tech Campus) on the Grayslake campus in 2005.
 It an extension of many area schools for high school students to attend classes in a specific career training program.
 Many of these classes qualify for credits toward colleges and universities.
 With 22 member high schools throughout Lake and McHenry counties representing nearly 1,800 high school students, Tech Campus is the largest career technical secondary educational system in the state of Illinois.

 University Center of Lake County

 In 2005, the University Center of Lake County was built as an addition to the Grayslake campus.
 It is a consortium of Illinois four-year colleges and universities offering opportunities for local residents to complete or add to their education begun at CLC or elsewhere.
 While the University Center is functionally independent of CLC, its presence offers an opportunity for CLC students and other local residents to pursue further education without relocating or commuting a greater distance.
 Currently, there are 19 universities with classes offered at the University Center.

+Transportation

+The main campus of the College of Lake County in Grayslake is served by Pace.
+Routes 565, 570, 572, and 574 provide bus service from campus to Waukegan, Fox Lake, Mundelein and other destinations connecting with Metra service on the Union Pacific North Line, Milwaukee District North Line and North Central Service.